development-house/fivem-launcher/README.md

 ## Contributing

-The application is a closed-source software and this repository provides a source for its releases and updates.
+The application is a closed-source software and the repository only serves as a source for its releases and updates.

 To report a bug, feel free to open an issue here on Github, on community Discord, or on community forums.